wellwright-labs/pulse/docs/decision_log.md

 # Decision Log

-Architectural and design decisions for Pulse, with rationale.
+Architectural and design decisions for Devex, with rationale.

 ---